Ink & Toner Cartridge Recycling

 How can I recycle these materials?

 Procurement, University Staff Advisory Council, Medical Center Staff Advisory Council, HR Express/Commodore Concierge, Guy Brown, and the VU Sustainability and Environmental Management Office (SEMO) are pleased to offer recycling for copier, fax, laser and ink jet toner cartridges, as well as old cell phones, iPods and mp3 players at Vanderbilt University.
-Drop-off locations have been established at the following locations:
+Drop-off locations have been established at the following locations (a map can be seen here):

-- Commons Center and Sarratt Student Center main desks;
+- Commons Center, Kissam Center, and Sarratt Student Center main desks;

 - Kennedy Center (ride the elevator to the bottom floor);